 By attending Howard University, I hope to learn and grow artistically, so that I can one day join this lineage of trailblazing women.
 The meaning of family, history and home continually engross me, so these are ideas I anticipate exploring in future films.
 I want to create engaging works of art that excavate the lives, histories and experiences of Black British and African people with the sensitivity and rigour they deserve.

 I am a Londoner of Ugandan descent, who grew up in Hendon (Edgware branch Northern line all day every day) and Nairobi, Kenya.

 I got a 2:1 in English Literature and Language from UCL.

-Writing: Since 2015 I have had my writing featured in UCL Savage Magazine and gal-dem.
+Writing: Since 2015 I have had my writing featured in gal-dem, UCL Savage Magazine and on the Runnymede Trust blog.

 Activism through art: Creating positive change for young people from disadvantaged backgrounds and women through art has been a constant in my life outside of academia in recent years.
 My efforts have included being a Debate Mate mentor (2014-2015), a Student Ambassador for UCL Widening Participation Summer School (2015), Volunteering Officer for the UCL Film Society (2015-2016) and most recently a TuWezeshe Akina Dada Fellow (2017-2018).

 TuWezeshe Akina Dada 2017-2018 Fellows